Meet the ArtsBridge team. You’ll be glad you did.

 Sara Whale attended the Juilliard School before joining Ram Island Dance and the Maine State Ballet where she performed, taught and choreographed for both Portland, Maine based companies.
 During her career she has performed dance works by Charles Weidman, George Balanchine, Linda MacArthur Miele, Randy James, Daniel McCusker, Jeff Duncan, Dan Wagoner, Buffy Miller and Doug Varone.
 She has been the recipient of grants for choreographic and educational development in dance from the Maine Community Foundation, Maine Arts Commission, The Libra Foundation and The King Foundation.
 Sara moved to Cleveland in 2007 after earning a BFA in Graphic Design from Pacific Northwest College of Art.
 As a proud member of the Cleveland dance community she has choreographed, taught and performed with Meg Louise Dance, Dancing Wheels, Marquis Dance Project, Ohio City Theatre Project, the annual Playhouse Square Dance Showcase, Great Lakes Theatre and Verb Ballets.
 Sara has been an Assistant Professor of Dance at Baldwin Wallace University since 2010, where she teaches all levels of ballet and modern dance technique, Improvisation and Choreography, Dance Pedagogy, and directs fyoo zh en, the annual dance concert, and the Testing Ground Series which features danceworks-in-progress and text/movement based performances.

-Kevin Wilson, Director of Vocal Pedagogy & Associate Professor of Voice, The Boston Conservatory at Berklee
+Kevin Wilson, Boston Conservatory at Berklee

 Kevin Wilson is a master voice teacher, clinician, and 21st-century vocal pedagogue.
 His teaching is influenced by over 18+ years of study of anatomy and physiology, historical pedagogies, voice and speech, and acting.
 Kevin joined the Boston Conservatory's voice faculty in 2008 and is the Director of Vocal Pedagogy and is an Associate Professor of Voice.
 He teaches applied voice for musical theater and vocal performance students, as well as the courses Structure and Function of the Singing Mechanism, Vocal Pedagogy, and Applied Teaching Practicum.
 He also serves as director of the Conservatory's annual Vocal Pedagogy Professional Workshop and as an instructor in the Musical Theater Dance Intensive and Vocal/Choral Intensives.
 Kevin’s students have performed in venues ranging from the Metropolitan Opera, Chicago Lyric, New York City Opera, Handel and Haydn Society, Boston Symphony Orchestra, Boston Baroque, Oregon and Carmel Bach Festivals, to off-Broadway and regional theaters and tours throughout the world.
 His current and previous students have appeared in Broadways; Moulin Rouge, A Bronx Tale, Cats, Beautiful, Kinky Boots, Gigi, Rocky, Mamma Mia, Once, Dr. Zhivago, Hamilton, Lion King, Natasha, Pierre & the Great Comet of 1812, The Bands Visit, Cinderella, Avenue Q, Evita, School House Rock, and Pipe Dream.
 As well as numerous national tours including Once (1st and 2nd National Tour) Chicago, Camelot, Wicked(1st and 2nd National Tour), Hamilton, Frozen, On Your Feet, Cinderella, Kinky Boots, Mamma Mia, Peter and the Star Catcher, A Chorus Line, Shrek, Rent, West Side Story, Evita, and many more.
 His students appeared in Grease: Live and in the new West Side Story movie to be released this Fall.
 His students have been finalists and winners in the Tafelmusik Baroque Competition, Metropolitan Opera Auditions, the NATS Boston/National Voice Competitions, and received multiple prestigious regional nominations and awards for performance.
 Kevin travels the world as a clinician, adjudicator, and lecturer and gives master classes and lectures on vocal health and musical theater and classical pedagogies.
 He often lectures on Genre Fluid Singing™ and Changing the Filter ™ discussing how to prepare students to vocally make adjustments for a variety of singing opportunities from Classical to Contemporary Musical Theater.
 He has presented at National Association for Teachers of Singing National Conference, and the Pan European Voice Conference, In addition to over 100 Masterclasses, he has been an artist in residence with Arizona State University, Columbia College, and Southern Arkansas University.
 In 2019 he received the honor of being named Master Teacher for the prestigious National Association for Teachers of Singing Intern Program.
 He holds a Masters in Vocal Pedagogy from the New England Conservatory and the Bachelors of Music in Voice from the University of Central Oklahoma.
 He continued his music studies at the University of Missouri Kansas City Conservatory, in vocal anatomy and physiology at Boston University Sargent School of Health, and studies in voice and speech with Kristin Linklater and Catherine Fitzmaurice.
 In addition to this teaching at Boston Conservatory, he teaches graduate Vocal Pedagogy at Boston University, voice at Massachusetts Institute of Technology (M.I.T.) and was previously on the voice faculty at the American Repertory Theater at Harvard, Marymount Manhattan College, and Brown University.
 He maintains private studios in Boston and New York City.